ketan-rathod-713/MyWeb/web projects/DesignEngineering2/readme.md

 Implemented the basic posts and how it works , Now How can i delete , update a post from specific route ha ha with confirmation do that

 add animation in frontPage for the headline movement

+One another Project Idea
+Restorant web
+scan qr
+add items purchased and it will show total amount done and then give options of paytm and netbanking like features think about it atleast ha ha